 The Career Ready Practices component of the CCTC provides a framework for the developmental experiences necessary to becoming career ready; experiences that can be “practiced” using many different approaches in a variety of settings.
-A student refines these practices throughout their full continuum of learning: through their journey in school, college, the workforce and when they return to advance their education.
+Student refine these practices throughout their full continuum of learning: through their journey in school, college, the workforce and when they return to advance their education.

 Each Career Ready Practice includes an overarching statement along with a more detailed description.
 Below are the 12 overarching statements: